 If not all reviews due today were shown because of the daily review limit, this option allows you to show more of them.
 As with the new cards option, this modifies the existing deck.

 Show all the cards, for which you've answered Again (1) within the number of days you specify.

 Show cards that will be due in the near future (the number of days you specify).
 This is useful for working through some of your older cards before a vacation, but it will not help with cards you have learnt recently.
 Please see the reviewing ahead section below for more info.

 Preview new cards

 Show cards that you have recently added, without converting them to review cards as they are answered.

 Select a certain number of cards from the current deck to study.
 You can choose to select new cards only, due cards only, or all cards; after you click "Choose Tags", you can also limit the selected cards by tags.
 If you wish to see all the cards in the deck (for instance, to study before a big test), you can set the number of cards to more than the number of cards in the deck.

-When a card is moved to a filtered deck, it retains a link to the deck it was in previously.
-That previous deck is said to be the card’s 'home deck'.
+When a card is moved to a filtered deck, it retains a link to the deck, from which it came.
+That previous deck is said to be the card's 'home deck'.

 Cards automatically return to their home deck after they are studied in the filtered deck.
 This can be after a single review, or after multiple reviews, depending on your settings.

 It is also possible to move all cards back to their home decks at once: